pratham3778/Banking-System/README.md

 # 🏦 Banking System - Spring Boot Project

-This is a full-stack **Banking System** project built using **Java** and **Spring Boot**.
+This is a **Banking System** project built using **Java** and **Spring Boot**.
 The application provides core banking functionalities such as account management, fund transfers, balance enquiry, transaction history, and email notifications.

 ---